kbr/autocron/README.md

 ![](https://img.shields.io/pypi/l/autocron.svg)

-**autocron** is a Python background task manager with no dependencies beside the standard library.
-It works out of the box with all common webframeworks like django, pyramid, flask, bottle, tornado or starlette.
+**autocron** is a Python background task library with no dependencies beside the standard library.
+It works out of the box with webframeworks like django, pyramid, flask, bottle, tornado or starlette.

-**autocron** makes it easy to delegate long running tasks to an external process or to manage and execute recurring tasks.
+**autocron** makes it easy to delegate long running and recurring tasks to external processes.
 No hassle with configuration-files.

 **autocron** is designed for the vast majority of webapplications that don't need massive scaling.
-And don't want to add dependencies with even more sub-dependencies.
+And don't want to add unnecessary dependencies.

 ## Installation